Ventromedial prefrontal cortex: Regulation of emotion

 Patients with focal lesions in the vmPFC show personality changes such as lack of empathy, irresponsibility, and poor decision making.
 These traits are similar to psychopathic personality traits.
 In addition, a correlation between individuals with a history of physical violence and decreased grey matter density in the vmPFC has been evidenced.
+Lesions to the vmPFC are associated with resistance to depression, whereas lesions to the dorsolateral PFC is associated with vulnerability to depression.

 The right half of the ventromedial prefrontal cortex was associated with regulating the interaction of cognition and affect in the production of empathic responses.
 Hedonic (pleasure) responses were also associations to orbitofrontal cortex activity level by Morten Kringelbach.
 This finding contributes findings suggesting ventromedial prefrontal cortex being associated with preference judgement, possibly assigning the ventromedial prefrontal cortex a key role in constructing one's self. fMRI scans have found that the vmPFC is active when people think about themselves.
 There are cultural differences in the use of this region based on cultural differences in self-perception.
 Chinese subjects who think of the self in relation to the community have been found to utilize the vmPFC when thinking about their mothers, whereas American subjects do not.

-Studies with posttraumatic stress disorder (PTSD) also supported the idea that the ventromedial prefrontal cortex is an important component for reactivating past emotional associations and events, therefore essentially mediating pathogenesis of PTSD.
+Studies with post-traumatic stress disorder (PTSD) also supported the idea that the ventromedial prefrontal cortex is an important component for reactivating past emotional associations and events, therefore essentially mediating pathogenesis of PTSD.
 Dysfunction of the vmPFC has also been identified as playing a role in PTSD-affected parents' response to their own children's mental states.
 Treatments geared to the activation of the ventromedial prefrontal cortex were therefore suggested for individuals and parent-child relationships affected by PTSD.
 The right half of the ventrolateral prefrontal cortex, being active during emotion regulation, was activated when participants were offered an unfair offer in a scenario.
 Specific deficits in reversal learning and decision-making have led to the hypothesis that the ventromedial prefrontal cortex is a major locus of dysfunction in the mild stages of the behavioral variant of frontotemporal dementia.
 A study of patients with lesions in the right vmPFC showed a loss of empathy and theory of mind, showing that the brain regions is directly involved in empathy and mentalizing.